-\$0/MWh shadow price indicates that there is zero incremental cost to meet CES/SB100 requirements (per SB100 and SB1020)

-30 MMT Core Case In-state & Unspecified Import Emissions (MMT)
+\$0/MWh shadow price indicates that there is zero incremental cost to meet CES/SB100 requirements (per SB100 and SB1020) 30 MMT Core Case In-state & Unspecified Import Emissions (MMT)

-In-CAISO gas and unspecified imports (frequently from gas plants outside of CAISO) are on similar economic footing; a mix of unspecified import and in-CAISO gas emissions are shown in each year.
+In-CAISO gas and unspecified imports (frequently from gas plants outside of CAISO) are economic substitutes within RESOLVE modeling; a mix of unspecified import and in-CAISO gas emissions are shown in each year.

-BTM CHP, and associated GHG emissions, assumed to phase out between 2035 and 2040
+BTM CHP, and associated GHG emissions, are assumed to phase out between 2035 and 2040.